 Three opcodes (1Bh, 0Bh, and 03h) can be used for the Read Array command.
 The use of each opcode depends on the maximum clock frequency that will be used to read data from the device.
 The 0Bh opcode can be used at any clock frequency up to the maximum specified by $f{CLK}$ , and the 03h opcode can be used for lower frequency read operations up to the maximum specified by $f{RDLF}$ .
-The 1Bh opcode allows the highest read performance possible and can be used at any clock frequency up to the maximum specified by $f{MAX}$ ; however, use of the 1Bh opcode at clock frequencies above $f{CLK}$ should be reserved for systems employing the RapidS protocol.
+The 1Bh opcode allows the highest read performance possible and can be used at any clock frequency up to the maximum specified by $f{MAX}$ ; however, use of the 1Bh opcode at clock frequencies above $f{CLK}$ should be reserved to systems employing the RapidS protocol.

-To perform the Read Array operation, the $\overline{CS}$ pin must first be asserted and then the appropriate opcode (1Bh, 0Bh, or 03h) must be clocked into the device.
-After the opcode has been clocked in, the three address bytes must be clocked in to specify the location of the first byte to read within the memory array.
-Following the three address bytes, additional dummy bytes may need to be clocked into the device, depending on which opcode is used for the Read Array operation.
+To perform the Read Array operation, the $\overline{CS}$ pin must first be asserted and the appropriate opcode (1Bh, 0Bh, or 03h) must be clocked into the device.
+After the opcode has been clocked in, the three address bytes must be clocked in to specify the starting address location of the first byte to read within the memory array.
+Following the three address bytes, additional dummy bytes may need to be clocked into the device depending on which opcode is used for the Read Array operation.
 If the 1Bh opcode is used, then two dummy bytes must be clocked into the device after the three address bytes.
 If the 0Bh opcode is used, then a single dummy byte must be clocked in after the address bytes.

-After the three address bytes (and any dummy bytes) have been clocked in, additional clock cycles will result in data being output on the SO pin.
+After the three address bytes (and the dummy bytes or byte if using opcodes 1Bh or 0Bh) have been clocked in, additional clock cycles will result in data being output on the SO pin.
 The data is always output with the MSB of a byte first.
-When the last byte (FFFFFh) of the memory array has been read, the device will continue reading from the beginning of the array (000000h).
+When the last byte (3FFFFFFh) of the memory array has been read, the device will continue reading back at the beginning of the array (000000h).
 No delays will be incurred when wrapping around from the end of the array to the beginning of the array.